Weapon X (story arc): Background and creation

 Kavanagh liked what he saw of the story and gave Windsor-Smith approval to proceed.
-As the deadline to print the issue containing the first installment of "Weapon X" approached, Kavanagh was called into the office of Marvel's editor-in-chief, Tom DeFalco.
-There DeFalco and Marvel's direct sales manager, Carol Kalish, told him that the "Weapon X" pages they had seen were too good for Marvel's newsstand serials, and that they were going to instead publish it as a hardcover graphic novel with higher quality coloring.
+As the deadline to print the issue containing the first installment of "Weapon X" approached, Kavanagh was called into the office of Marvel editor-in-chief Tom DeFalco.
+DeFalco and Marvel's direct sales manager, Carol Kalish, told him that the "Weapon X" pages they had seen were too good for Marvel's newsstand serials, and that they were going to instead publish it as a hardcover graphic novel with higher quality coloring.
 Kavanagh objected, informing them that Windsor-Smith liked the eight-page format, that Kavanagh had promised him that he could color it himself, and that a few pages had already been colored, but DeFalco and Kalish were not swayed.
 However, when Kavanagh returned to DeFalco's office some time later and started protesting both the change of venue for "Weapon X" and the mandate that every issue of Marvel Comics Presents have a Wolverine story, DeFalco relented and decided that "Weapon X" would be published in Marvel Comics Presents first, then recolored and printed in graphic novel format.

-Though Windsor-Smith has said that he always saw "Weapon X" as simply an entertaining story rather than a significant part of the Wolverine mythos, the serial came under heavy scrutiny from the X-Men editorial and creative staff, who saw it as an origin story for Wolverine and feared that "the Professor" was meant to be Professor X. X-Men editor Bob Harras demanded changes at every step of the production, according to Kavanagh, and after Windsor-Smith had written and drawn several installments of "Weapon X", longtime The Uncanny X-Men writer Chris Claremont told him that he had always intended for Apocalypse to be responsible for Wolverine's adamantium.
+Though Windsor-Smith has said that he always saw "Weapon X" as simply an entertaining story rather than a significant part of the Wolverine mythos, the serial came under heavy scrutiny from the X-Men editorial and creative staff, who saw it as an origin story for Wolverine and feared that "the Professor" was meant to be Professor X. X-Men editor Bob Harras demanded changes at every step of the production, according to Kavanagh, and after Windsor-Smith had written and drawn several installments of "Weapon X", longtime Uncanny X-Men writer Chris Claremont told him that he had always intended for Apocalypse to be responsible for Wolverine's adamantium.
 As a courtesy to Claremont, Windsor-Smith added in the unseen director so that Claremont would still have the option to reveal him as Apocalypse, even though he felt it hindered the plot.